connectivecpp/chops-net-ip/doc/utility.md

 There are two concrete classes:
 - `mutable_shared_buffer`, a reference counted modifiable buffer class with convenience methods for appending data.
 - `const_shared_buffer`, a reference counted non-modifiable buffer class.
 Once the object is constructed, it cannot be modified.
+This class is used by the Chops Net IP library for asynchronous send buffer processing.

 Interally all data is stored in a `std::vector` of `std::byte`s.
 There are ordering methods so that shared buffer objects can be stored in sequential or associative containers.